raimohanska/ourboard/README.md

 Return board current state in a hierarchical format (items inside containers)

+### GET /api/v1/board/:boardId/csv

+Return board current state in CSV format, where

+-   A container containing only leaf items (note, text) creates a row and each item in that container gets its own column
+-   Container name is a column on the left
+-   Any wrapping containers also add a column on the left

 ### GET /api/v1/board/:boardId/history

 Returns the full history of given board as JSON.